 Compares any two objects by using the sorting conventions of the invariant culture.

 Compares two objects of type T by using the type's default sort order.

 You can also support custom comparisons by providing an instance of your own IComparer implementation to the comparer parameter.
 The example does this by defining a ReverseComparer class that reverses the default sort order for instances of a type and performs case-insensitive string comparison.Notes to Callers

 The .NET Framework 4 and earlier versions used only the Quicksort algorithm.
 Quicksort identifies invalid comparers in some situations in which the sorting operation throws an IndexOutOfRangeException exception, and throws an ArgumentException exception to the caller.
 Starting with the .NET Framework 4.5, it is possible that sorting operations that previously threw ArgumentException will not throw an exception, because the insertion sort and heapsort algorithms do not detect an invalid comparer.
 For the most part, this applies to arrays with fewer than 16 elements.

-The following code example shows how to sort the values in an Array using the default comparer and a custom comparer that reverses the sort order.
-Note that the result might vary depending on the current CultureInfo.
+The following example sorts the values in a string array by using the default comparer.
+It also defines a custom IComparer implementation named ReverseComparer that reverses an object's default sort order while performing a case-insensitive string comparison.
+Note that the output might vary depending on the current culture.

 .NET FrameworkSupported in: 4.6, 4.5, 4, 3.5, 3.0, 2.0, 1.1